Home > Science Sundays Upcoming Talks

-SCIENCE SUNDAYS provides a forum to interest, engage, and inform the public about a wide range of current and emerging topics and issues in science that touch our everyday lives.
+SCIENCE SUNDAYS, a free lecture series open to the public, provides a wide range of current and emerging topics and issues in science that touch our everyday lives.
 Speakers are experts in their fields from on campus and around the world with experience in making their topics interesting and accessible for audiences of all ages, with or without a science background.

 Sign up for the Science Sundays Lecture Announcements email to hear about future lectures.

 Parking is available in the Ohio Union Garage South.

 Craig Mello – A Worm's Tale: Secrets of Evolution and Immortality

 Lecture: Wexner Film/Video Theater, 3-4 p.m.